Animal cafe

 An animal café, also known as a pet café, is a place where people can see and interact with various animals such as cats, dogs, rabbits, owls, or sheep while they enjoy the food and drinks.
-The first animal café was a cat cafe established in 1998 in Taiwan.
-Since then a number of cafes for various animals have been established globally and become increasingly popular.
+The first animal café was a cat café established in 1998 in Taiwan.
+Since then a number of cafés for various animals have been established globally and become increasingly popular.